gar6920/3D-AI-GAME/memory bank/architecture.md

 5.  **Build Mode Integration:**
     *   `BuildModeManager` (`core/BuildModeManager.js`) is now loaded and initialized as part of the new flow, triggered by the `gameEngineReady` event.
-    *   It utilizes `window.inputManager.addKeyListener` to bind the 'B' key to its `toggleBuildMode` function, separating it from the main movement controls in `core/controls.js`.
+    *   It utilizes `window.inputManager.on('keydown', ...)` to bind the 'B', 'Q', and 'E' keys to its methods.
+    *   It uses `window.inputManager.registerUIElement(...)` to handle clicks on its UI buttons and the placement interceptor.
-    *   It uses `window.uiManager` (`PlayerUI` instance) to create its UI buttons and menu via `addElement`, and to update the HUD state via `updateHUD`.
+    *   It uses `window.uiManager` (`PlayerUI` instance) to create its UI elements via `addElement`.
-    *   **Current Status:** While the `BuildModeManager` initializes correctly and the 'B' key successfully calls `toggleBuildMode` without errors, the *actual* build mode functionality (visual placement indicator, preview meshes, pointer event handling for placement) is **not currently working** as expected following the refactor.
-Further debugging is required to restore this functionality.
+    *   **Current Status:** The integration with the refactored input system is complete.
+Building mode toggling and UI interactions should now correctly use `InputManager`.

 ## Project Structure
 ```